Instant Access: Unveiling the Magic of Push Provisioning

 Benefits of push provisioning for card issuers

 If you have a smartphone and a bank account, the chances are you will, at some stage, have added a card to your smartphone and into a digital wallet such as Google Pay, Apple Pay, or Samsung Pay.
-And, if you’ve ever noted how slick and seamless that whole process is, well – you’ve experienced the benefits of push provisioning for the cardholder first-hand.
+And, if you’ve ever noted how smooth that whole process is, well – you’ve experienced the benefits of push provisioning for the cardholder first-hand.

 But how can it benefit card issuers, too?

-By offering a frictionless, user-friendly, and digital-first way of adding cards to a digital wallet, card issuers can elicit adoption of – and engagement with – your products.
+By offering a smooth, user-friendly, and digital-first way of adding cards to a digital wallet, card issuers can elicit adoption of your products.

-This can serve as an additional incentive for new customers to sign up – and, once they’re on board, drive transaction volume.
-This, in turn, can lead to a deeper affinity with your brand: helping you retain customers through loyalty and connection.
+This can serve as an additional incentive for new customers to sign up, and once they’re on board, drive transaction volume.
+This can lead to a deeper affinity with your brand: helping you retain customers through loyalty and connection.

 Speed up your time-to-market